MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 NetConfigurationClose(configuration);
 ```

-There are configuration functions for querying ULONG data, strings, multi-strings (similar to REG_MULTI_SZ), binary blobs, and MAC addresses.
+There are `NetConfiguration` functions for querying ULONG data, strings, multi-strings (similar to REG_MULTI_SZ), binary blobs, and MAC addresses.

-### Receiving I/O Control Codes (IOTCLs) from User Mode
+### Receiving I/O control codes (IOTCLs) from user mode

-Read this section if your NDIS driver calls [**NdisRegisterDeviceEx**](https://msdn.microsoft.com/library/windows/hardware/ff564518).
-An NDIS driver typically uses this routine to create a control device object (CDO) so that it can receive IOCTLs from user mode.
+Read this section if your NDIS driver calls [**NdisRegisterDeviceEx**](https://msdn.microsoft.com/library/windows/hardware/ff564518), a routine used to create a control device object (CDO) to receive IOCTLs from user mode.

 Here are two ways to do this in your WDF networking client driver.

 The most straightforward port is to create a control device object by calling [**WdfControlDeviceInitAllocate**](https://msdn.microsoft.com/library/windows/hardware/ff545841) from the client's [*EVT_WDF_DRIVER_DEVICE_ADD*](https://msdn.microsoft.com/library/windows/hardware/ff541693) callback.
-For details, see [Using Control Device Objects](../wdf/using-control-device-objects.md).
+For more info, see [Using Control Device Objects](../wdf/using-control-device-objects.md).

 However, the recommended solution is to create a device interface by calling [**WdfDeviceCreateDeviceInterface**](https://msdn.microsoft.com/library/windows/hardware/ff545935) with a reference string, as shown here: